4 Stylish (And Easy) Video Effects for Vlogs

-Once you’ve gotten together the basics of your vlog — somewhere to film, a lighting setup, editing software, and some great background music — you’re ready for the next step.
+Once you’ve started a YouTube channel and gotten together the basics of your vlog — somewhere to film, a camera, a lighting setup, editing software, and some great background music — you’re ready for the next step.

 Part of evolving your content means improving the quality.
 Finding better lighting or audio will take a bit of an investment, and you might not be able to do that right now.
 But something you can do is add video effects to your vlogs.

 We’ve made a list of four trendy (but still easy!) effects that you can start adding to your next post.
 And to make it even easier, we’ll also point you toward tutorial videos that can help show you how to add these effects.

 A timelapse is basically a dramatic “fastforward” button, visually showing a longer period of time within a few seconds.
 It’s a great way to add drama to a video, and it makes for a unique way to show a traveling sequence.

 It’s also a feature available in most camera settings now, which means it has literally never been more accessible.
 And there are lots of situations where it makes sense to add one.